matrix-org/matrix-spec-proposals/supporting-docs/guides/2016-10-18-e2e_implementation.rst

 Megolm session (see `below`__), the ciphertext can be decrypted by passing the ciphertext into ``olm_group_decrypt``.

+In order to avoid replay attacks a client should remember the megolm ``message_index`` of each event they decrypt for each session.
+If the client decrypts an event with the same ``message_index`` as one that it has already decrypted using that session then it should fail decryption.

 __ `m.room_key`_

 The client should check that the sender's fingerprint key matches the